 MOD RCC/12A3/3#50193

-5.289 Earth exploration-satellite service applications, other than the meteorological-satellite service, may also be used in the bands 460-470 MHz and 1 690-1 710 MHz for space-to-Earth transmissions subject to not causing harmful interference to stations operating in accordance with the Table.
+5.289 Earth exploration-satellite service applications, other than the meteorological-satellite service, may also be used in the band 1 690-1 710 MHz for space-to-Earth transmissions subject to not causing harmful interference to stations operating in accordance with the Table.
+(WRC-19)

 Reasons: As a result of the upgraded status of the EESS and MetSat allocation, reference to the band 460-470 MHz is no longer required in this footnote.